hhansromero/metric-gathering-service/README.md

 - springboot-service-metric-gathering: Java Library created in order to logging the HTTP responses by interceptors.
 Besides, It contains services and entities to persist metrics

 ## Frontend Component
-- react-api: It contains a page to load the business data (Company Entity) and metric data collected (Metric List and Metric Summary)
+- webreact: It contains a page to load the business data (Company Entity) and metric data collected (Metric List and Metric Summary)
+  ** src folder

 ## Start Projects
 1. Download backend projects.